blas-lapack-rs/openblas-src/README.md

 ## Caching

 The `cache` feature allows the OpenBLAS build products to be reused between crates that have different `target` directories.
-This is to avoid rebuilding OpenBLAS unnecessarily.
-However, it is worth noting that this prevents `cargo clean` from removing the OpenBLAS build products.
+This avoids rebuilding OpenBLAS unnecessarily.
+However, this also prevents `cargo clean` from removing the OpenBLAS build products.

 ## Cross Compilation